mycargus/pact-wiki/Provider-states.md

 # Provider States

 Each interaction in a pact is verified in isolation, with no context maintained from the previous interactions.
 So how do you test a request that requires data to already exist on the provider?
-Provider states allow you to set up data on the provider before the interaction is run, so that it can make a response that matches what the consumer expects.
-They also allow the consumer to make the same request with different expected responses (eg. different response codes, or the same resource with a different subset of data).
+Provider states allow you to set up data on the provider by injecting it straight into the datasource before the interaction is run, so that it can make a response that matches what the consumer expects.
+If you need to stub a downstream system, or return an error response, they give you the ability to set up stubs at this point (eg. using RSpec).

+Provider states also allow the consumer to make the same request with different expected responses (eg. different response codes, or the same resource with a different subset of data).

 Keep in mind that a provider state is all about the state of the *provider* (eg. what data is there, how it is going to handle a given response), not about the state of the consumer, or about what is in the request.